 Ads shown on mobile devices are smaller, harder to decipher and can be less likely to prompt users to make a purchase.
 That means they may be less appealing to advertisers and less lucrative than marketing messages on bigger computers.

-“Growth in use of Facebook through our mobile products, where our ability to monetize is unproven, as a substitute for use on personal computers may negatively affect our revenue and financial results,” Facebook says in its IPO filings (FB).
+“Growth in use of Facebook through our mobile products, where our ability to monetize is unproven, as a substitute for use on personal computers may negatively affect our revenue and financial results,” Facebook says in its IPO filings (FB:US).

-As part of its effort to wring sales from mobile users, Facebook unveiled a new online store last week to help it play catch-up with Apple Inc. and Google Inc. (GOOG) in the area of applications that can be downloaded onto handheld devices.
+As part of its effort to wring sales from mobile users, Facebook unveiled a new online store last week to help it play catch-up with Apple Inc. and Google Inc. (GOOG:US) in the area of applications that can be downloaded onto handheld devices.

 Facebook has began taking developer submissions for its App Center, a curated online store for programs that run on the social network.
 Facebook would keep a cut of the revenue generated by developers who sell software in the store, helping it diversify away from traditional advertising.